 “A mentor is an experienced and trusted adviser.”

-With this definition in mind, I will begin by sharing something of my own journey…
+With this definition in mind, I will begin by sharing my own journey…

 A Personal Story

-Some years ago I reached a crossroads in my career in music education …
+Some years ago I reached a crossroads in my career as a music teacher…

-In no small part due to the immense encouragement and efforts of my mentor Nigel Mainard, I had quickly advanced from part-time teacher to Head of Keyboard for the local Music Service, leading a team of nine colleagues, and also becoming a published author and composer.
-This led to consultancy work and regular speaking engagements across the UK and beyond.
+In no small part due to the immense encouragement and efforts of my boss (who was effectively also a great mentor) Nigel Mainard, I had quite quickly advanced from being a part-time teacher to Head of Keyboard for the local Music Service, leading a team of nine colleagues.

-The disappointing reality is that we have become used to a situation in which many of those people advising us how to teach don’t actually themselves teach very much if at all.
+The disappointing reality is that we have become used to a situation in which many of those people who are advising us how to teach don’t themselves actually teach very much, if at all.
 Their expertise is often based on dated experience, academic theories, second-hand information and so-called “research”.